Olympus-HPC/Mneme/docs/usage/getting-started.md

 ## Prerequisites

+- A capable system:
-- A HIP-capable system supporting ROCM 6.3 or 6.4.
+    - AMD supporting ROCM 6.3, 6.4 or 7.1 or,
+    - NVIDIA supporting CUDA 12.2 with an LLVM of version 18, 19 or 20.
 - CMake and a C++ compiler
 - Python 3.9+